Get the knowledge and inspiration you need to build a profitable business - straight to your inbox.

 That’s where Conversion Rate Optimisation (CRO) comes in.

-The most essential part of CRO is maximizing the value of your website’s traffic, not increasing it.
+An essential part of CRO is maximizing the value of your website’s traffic, not increasing it.

 First, a speedy vocabulary lesson:

+To set up the goals for your Conversion Rate Optimisation plan, you first need to determine the current state of your site.
+In other words, you need to set goals.
 Before you can figure out where you want to be in terms of CRO, you first need to determine where you are currently.

 Here’s what you should begin measuring: